-1. Verify the model can be read in a single read (or several reads if the length exceeds 125 registers) and that the values are in the specified range.
+1. Verify the model can be read in a single read (or several reads if the length exceeds 125 registers) and that the values are in the specified range based on the datatype.

 2.4.3 MOD-3 - Point Write